This is an overview of the common terms used in relation to blockchain technology, digital identity and KILT Protocol.

 Crowdloan – a voting mechanism on the Kusama or Polkadot network for deciding who gets the next available parachain slot.
 It allows people to vote for their favorite projects by locking up their own KSM or DOT in support of the project’s parachain lease bid.
 KILT conducted a crowdloan and secured a Kusama parachain slot in September 2021.

 CType (claim type) – a standardized digital credential schema.
 In everyday language, a CType is a digital form that the claimer fills out, indicating the information that needs to be attested.
+Similar to the W3C verifiable credential JSON schema.

 DID (Decentralized Identifier) – a digital identifier that uniquely identifies an identity (as a fingerprint does for a person) in a verifiable, decentralized way.
 It is represented as a string of numbers and letters.
 A DID can be used for people, machines, services and anything that identities can be built on.